Azure/acr/docs/teleport/aks-getting-started.md

 kubectl apply -f azure-vote-shuttle.yaml
 ```

 Get the list of pods to find the azure-vote-front pod.
 The shorthand version can be used if only one pod is named `azure-vote-front`.
-You may need to run the command a few times until the image has been pulled and expanded on the node. `Successfully pulled image...`.
+You may need to run the command a few times until the image has been pulled and expanded on the node.

 ```azurecli-interactive
 kubectl get pods